Philip Augustine: Publications

 Augustine has published a book on bowel diseases which serves as a reference book on the subject.
 He has also published several scientific journals and has contributed chapters on pancreasis in medical text books.

+Controversy

+In 2023, Dr. Philip Augustine, founder of Lakeshore Hospital in Kochi, was named among the accused in a case concerning the alleged illegal transplantation of organs from an 18-year-old accident victim in 2009.
+According to court proceedings, he had signed the brain stem death certificate, and the Ernakulam Judicial First Class Magistrate Court found sufficient grounds to initiate a trial under provisions of the Transplantation of Human Organs Act, 1994.